sergeyklay/clusterium/docs/source/usage.rst

      "clusters": [
        {
          "id": 1,
-         "representative": [
-           {
-             "question": "What is the capital of France?", "answer": "Paris is the capital of France."
+         "representative": "What is the capital of France?", "members": [
-           }
-         ],
-         "source": [
-           {
-             "question": "What is the capital of France?", "answer": "Paris is the capital of France."
+           "What is the capital of France?",
-           },
-           {
-             "question": "What city is the capital of France?", "answer": "Paris is the capital city of France."
+           "What city is the capital of France?"
-           }
          ]
        }
      ],